Updated: Aug 25

 He worked for 4 months there and earned enough to pay his redemption for $2,500.
 Chen Meiyue again convinced him, this time to stay in Cambodia and come work for her company.
 Again, Zhen Xu was tricked, which brings the story to where his father got involved.
 The father actually knows Chen Meiyue as a longtime friend of his son, and when he confronted Chen Meiyue (online) she pleaded ignorance of what happened to Zhen Xu, about human trafficking, and swore that she did not profit a single cent from recruiting Zhen Xu.
 There was another person GASO knows who was recruited by a close associate of Chen Meiyue.

 GASO's take: GASO always tries to vet the sincerity and complicity of trapped company workers.
-While Zhen Xu claims to not have committed any online crimes, this could be another case of a human trafficking victim turned volunteer.
-Zhen Xu would not answer how he got to pay for all his redemption fees.
+While Zhen Xu claims to not have committed any online crimes, and paid for all his redemption fees from his own remaining savings.
 Four months is quite a short stint.
 Scam company managers would usually point to this to their new recruits as an example of a hard worker.
 On the other hand, trafficking victims are stuck in a bind and get punished, sometimes physically, for poor performance.
 Final judgment will be for law enforcement and the courts to determine.